AnaSilvaSwitch/devops-23-24-JPE-1231821/CA3/Part2/README.md

     end
     ```
 ### 4.4 Running the VM's with VMware
-To create and provision the virtual machines using VMware, you can use the `vagrant up --provider=vmware_workstation` command.
+To create and provision the virtual machines using VMware, we can use the `vagrant up --provider=vmware_workstation` command.

 ```bash
 vagrant up --provider=vmware_workstation